 Fee Simple Ownership in Real Estate: Definition and Exceptions

 The law recognizes fee simple ownership as the highest form of ownership in real estate.
 It entitles the property owner to full enjoyment of the property.
-He's limited only by zoning laws, deed or subdivision restrictions, or covenants.
-The duration of his ownership is not limited and it can be passed along in a will to his heirs.
-Fee simple ownership is also sometimes referred to as "fee ownership," "estate of inheritance," or "absolute ownership."
+She's limited only by zoning laws, deed or subdivision restrictions, or covenants.
+This is by far the most common form of ownership in the U.S.

 Can Ownership Be Limited?